cerafinn/jest-another-RPG/README.md

 # Jest Another RPG

 ## Description
-Node RPG that can be run within the terminal.
+Node RPG created using Inquirer and Object-Oriented Programming, which can be run within the terminal.